dariooddenino/purescript-simple-ajax/README.md

 # Purescript-Simple-Ajax

-An opinionated library to work with AJAX and JSON, using [`simple-json`](https://pursuit.purescript.org/packages/purescript-simple-json) and [`variant`](https://pursuit.purescript.org/packages/purescript-variant).
+An opinionated library to work with AJAX and JSON, using [`argonaut`](https://pursuit.purescript.org/packages/purescript-argonaut-core) and [`variant`](https://pursuit.purescript.org/packages/purescript-variant).

-A more detailed guide can be found [here](http://codingstruggles.com/purescript/purescript-simple-ajax.html).

 Thanks to Vladimir Ciobanu for his [error handling solution](https://github.com/vladciobanu/purescript-affjax-errors).